reflectoring/reflectoring.github.io/content/blog/2023/2023-03-31-serialize-deserialize-with-jsonview.md

 ````
 This configuration will allow only the **@JsonView mapped fields** to be updated in the POST and PATCH requests respectively.
 Other fields will be ignored.

-In the further sections we will look at a sample Spring Boot application to understand how to use `@JsonView` in the context of the use cases defined above.
+In the further sections, we will look at a sample Spring Boot application to understand how to use `@JsonView` in the context of the use cases defined above.

 ## What is Serialization and Deserialization
 - **Serialization** is the process of converting an object into a stream of bytes.